 One day, I was going through my old tablet notes and came across a familiar post.
 The title?
 “I Give Up.”
 Yep, on March 20th, 2015, I wanted to give up.
 I wanted to quit homeschool.
-I just moved to an unfamiliar town, I didn’t know anyone, I had frustrated finances, and I was totally burned-out.
+I just moved to an unfamiliar town, I didn’t know anyone, our finances were frustrated, and I was totally burned-out.

 What’s funny?
 All the reasons I listed for wanting to give up were temporary.
 I eventually became very familiar with the town I lived in and all the resources it had to offer.
 I eventually met other homeschool moms and made great connections.
 Our financial condition eventually changed, and my burn-out didn’t last forever.

 I’m so glad I didn’t make a life-changing decision based on temporary circumstances and emotions.
 I’ve learned part of perseverance is knowing that our current condition is just temporary.
 If we can just hold on a little longer, we’ll eventually see the progress—and success—we’ve been hoping for.